 I want to emphasize that we are bringing this bill to you at the request of local law enforcement officials and elected city leaders who are asking us for more tools to combat this social media/internet fueled craze of reckless driving and street takeover that has already injured lives, terrorized citizens, resulted in significant property damage, and wasted precious law enforcement time and dollars that could be spent protecting and responding to other crises throughout our cities and townships.
 Multiple jurisdictions are dealing with this issue - at times with the same crew in the same night speeding from city to city and crossing county or state lines.
-Aviation resources and dollars from the Ohio State Patrol have been activated to assist.
-And cities are spending money not only on staff overtime, but on installing all sorts of speed deterrent devices in an attempt to make roadways more safe and unattractive to the practice of drag racing and reckless driving.
+Aviation resources and dollars from the Ohio State Patrol have been activated to assist and cities are spending money not only on staff overtime, but on installing all sorts of speed deterrent devices in an attempt to make roadways more safe and unattractive to the practice of drag racing and reckless driving.
 On one particularly long stretch of straight road in Dayton, the city has invested over \$400,000 in safety upgrades such as cement barricades, speed cushions, speed tables or piano key-type markings and countdown signals at intersections to try to deter the drag racing, donuts and 360's that were threatening drivers on multiple occasions last summer.

-This problem is not unique to our region.
-Multiple jurisdictions have been impacted over the past few years.
+This problem is not unique to our region with incidents occurring in multiple Ohio cities.
+At one point last year looking out my office window in the Riffe, you could see burned circles of tires at the corner of State and High.
+A "hooning" incident last fall in Cincinnati's Lytle Tunnel brought traffic to a halt on I-71 one evening for 10 minutes.
+And last summer, Cleveland experienced a massive pack of dirt bikes, ATVs and other vehicles taking over streets.
+These are just a few of the many incidents plaguing our cities.
 We need to support our local communities looking for a statewide solution to this problem.
 One that doesn't offer a patchwork of local ordinances that can be used by cities and townships alike.
 Our roadways are made for transit to school, to work, to the store, to bring people to opportunities, not for this type of activity that risks injury to lives and property - not only to those involved but to innocent people who may be caught in harm's way by fleeing vehicles.

 We urge you to support House Bill 56 and to give our communities the tools they are asking for to keep our residents safe and our roadways secure.
+Thank you again for allowing us to testify and Representative Plummer will provide more details on the bill's specifics now.